Jan van Beveren: Sparta and PSV Eindhoven

 At Sparta, Van Beveren trained with coach Wiel Coerver, who turned out to be instrumental in his development.
 They would frequently hold training sessions together three times a day.
 Van Beveren started out in the Sparta under-19 squad but he quickly became first choice, surpassing Pim Doesburg.
 Van Beveren reached the fifth place twice with Sparta and in his last season, that spot enabled them to enter the Inter-Cities Fairs Cup.

 In 1970, the ambitious Van Beveren aimed for a bigger club, and Ajax, Feyenoord, Real Madrid and PSV Eindhoven tried to sign him.
 Real Madrid had to cancel the deal because the Spanish league was being closed for foreigners.
 Of the remaining clubs, only PSV managed to meet the financial demands from Sparta and Van Beveren, with the transfer fee being 1 million Guilder.
-When Van Beveren joined PSV he would take the goalkeeping spot from Doesburg again, who consequently returned to Sparta.
-In his first season, the team reached the semi-finals of the UEFA Cup Winners' Cup, but were eliminated by Real Madrid.
+When Van Beveren joined PSV he again took the starting spot from Doesburg, who consequently returned to Sparta.
+In his first season, the team reached the semi-finals of the European Cup Winners' Cup, but were eliminated by Real Madrid.
 In the following years, Van Beveren established himself as PSV's first goalkeeper choice; in 1973 he signed a new seven-year contract with the club.
 In late 1973, Van Beveren injured his groin during a match against Ajax.
 Despite severe pain, he chose to remain on the pitch.
-The injury prevented Van Beveren to play for the remainder of the season, in which PSV won the KNVB Cup.
+The injury prevented Van Beveren from playing for the remainder of the season, in which PSV won the KNVB Cup.